 - Understand best practice in entrepreneurship and ways to support specific cohorts

-As the VET and Entrepreneurship Hack is an interactive, hands-on program the interactive elements, based on the input-process-output model include:
+As the VET and Entrepreneurship Hack is a hands-on program where the interactive elements include:

 - Best practice examples from around the world